faridaelhusseiny278/Signals-and-Systems-Fundamentals-Course-project/README.md

 Finally, the project involves storing the generated signals as audio files and plotting the signals versus time t.

-# Tools and Techniques
-**The following tools and techniques were used in the project**:

-MATLAB/GNU-Octave
-Signals in time and frequency domain
-Butterworth low-pass and high-pass filters
-Parseval's theorem
-Audio file storage
-Signal plotting versus time t

 # How to Run
 To run the project, you need to have MATLAB or GNU-Octave installed on your machine.
 You can then download or clone the project repository